marko-matusovic/picnic-advent-of-code/PART_1.md

 # Part 1: The Stack Segmentation

-Your first task is to fix the robotic arm that lifts totes from the main conveyor belt.
+Your first task is to fix the stacking protocol by instructing the robotic arm to efficiently stack totes from the main conveyor belt into a single vertical stack.

 The totes arrive in a single, continuous stream.
-The arm needs to grab consecutive totes and group them into vertical **Stacks**.
-The arm is energy-hungry; it prefers to grab a full stack of 4 totes at once.
-Picking up totes one by one causes the servo-motors to overheat.
+The arm needs to group consecutive totes into vertical **Stacks**.
+To conserve energy, the arm should pick up as many totes at once as possible, ideally 4 totes per stack.
+Picking up fewer totes causes higher energy consumption and risks overheating the servo-motors.

 ### The Input